 This article will help you understand the difference between NOC and SOC networks and how they work together to secure your network.

-What Is the Purpose of a Network Operations Center?
+What is the Purpose of the Network Operations Center?

-What Is the Purpose of A Security Operations Center?
+What is the Purpose of Security Operations Center?

 A SOC network is, like a NOC, a centralized location where professionals come together to monitor a network security.
 This time, though, the purpose is to protect the network from security threats, like cyberattacks, not to keep systems maintained and updated.
 A SOC will usually monitor the security position of a firm from multiple angles, taking into consideration the threats that it faces today and those likely to emerge in the future.
 SOCs, therefore, engage in strategies to help protect their clients or the businesses in which they operate.